-The physical size and weight of the Nikon D5500 and the Sony A6000 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Nikon D5500 and the Sony A6000 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5500 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (33 percent) than the Nikon D5500.
 Moreover, the A6000 is markedly lighter (18 percent) than the D5500.
 In this context, it is worth noting that neither the D5500 nor the A6000 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D5500) and the Sony E-Mount Lens Catalog (A6000).
 Mirrorless cameras, such as the A6000, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.